The Marlin 336 is staple among lever-action guns.

 It’s tough to determine with certainty which particular cartridge has killed the most deer in the United States over the years.
 However, it’s a good bet that the .30-30 Winchester is in the top three (if it isn’t number one).

-Since the Marlin 336 is arguably the most popular .30-30 rifle ever, it follows that the Marlin 30-30 is one of the most commonly used deer rifles of all time in the United States with untold numbers of whitetails falling to it over the years.
+Since the Marlin 336 is arguably the most popular .30-30 rifle ever, it follows that it’s one of the most commonly used deer rifles of all time in the United States with untold numbers of whitetails falling to it over the years.

-The great news is that a hunter armed with the Marlin 30-30 isn’t limited to just hunting deer.
-The .30-30 Winchester and .35 Remington are both great cartridges for hunting a wide variety of North American big game animals.
+The great news is that a hunter armed with the .30-30 isn’t limited to just hunting deer.
+The .30-30 Winchester and .35 Remington are both great cartridges for hunting a wide variety of North American big-game animals.

-At reasonable ranges, there is no problem using the Marlin 336 on feral hogs, black bear, elk, or even moose (especially when using the .35 Remington).
+At reasonable ranges, you can use the Marlin 336 on feral hogs, black bears, elk or even moose (especially when using the .35 Remington).

 Marlin Model 1895

-Several different versions of it are in current production, with a “Guide Gun” model sporting a short, 18.5″ barrel being extremely popular among hunters and outfitters in Canada and Alaska for their effectiveness for defense against big bears at close range.
+Several different versions of the Model 1895 are in current production, including six “Guide Gun” models (1895CBA, 1895G, 1895GL, 1895GBL, 1895GS, and 1895SBL) that sport a short, 18.5-inch barrel.
+These rifles are extremely popular among hunters and outfitters in Canada and Alaska due to their effectiveness on big bears and moose at close range.